materialsproject/pymatgen/docs/index.rst

 Latest Change Log
 =================

-v2.7.8
+v2.7.9
 ------
 1. Minor bug fix release to fix pyhull dependencies to be more friendly.
 2. Improved structure matcher that allows for more flexible matching.
+New matching between ordered and disordered comparator.

 v2.7.7
 -------